halilozel1903/iOSProjects/README.md

 ![Screenshot](iOSApp.jpg)

+Swift is a powerful and intuitive programming language for iOS, iPadOS, macOS, tvOS, and watchOS.
+Writing Swift code is interactive and fun, the syntax is concise yet expressive, and Swift includes modern features developers love.
+Swift code is safe by design, yet also produces software that runs lightning-fast.

-## The goal of the project ⁉️
+## The goal of the Project ⁉️

 I continue to explain the basic issues about Swift 5.5 in the previous project.
 It is a project created to reinforce what we learned and to develop different projects.

 ## Content of the Project 🎁
-It is a project that includes applications at different levels developed with Swift 5.5 <br>
+It is a project that includes applications at different levels developed with Swift 5.5

 ## Apps 📱 💻 📺 ⌚️